BSRV1987/Terraform/README.md

  "temperature": float
 }
 2).
 Terraform
-Deploy the lambda function using Terraform
+Deployed the lambda function using Terraform
 Encoding
 The data is transmitted as a hexadecimal string.
 Every payload consists of 8 bytes.
 Due to space optimization, the information is not byte aligned.
 A field can start in the middle of a byte.
 We therfore need bit operations to decode the payload.
 The payload is not signed and encoded in little